Matta-Labs/camera-mounts/README.md

 </div>
 <br />

-At Matta, we are building AI to push the boundaries of manufacutring.
-We train neural networks using vision to become 'manufacutring copilots', enabling next-generation error correction, material qualitification and part QC.
+At Matta, we use computer vision and AI to turbocharge 3D printing.
+Our work often results in the generation of printable hardware to allow cameras to be mounted to 3D printers.
+We thought it would be helpful to the community to release these into the wild - and build an open source repository where new designs/improvements can be shared!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>